Is one of your colleagues or child’s teacher an outstanding educator in the public school system that deserves to be nominated for our annual awards?

 Finalists are chosen by the committee based on recommendations received addressing the criteria below.

 We recommend you write around 250 words ensuring you address the key points shown below.

 To maximize your nominee’s chances of success. we recommend you address the points below when writing your entry.

-- Learning environment: The ways in which your colleague creates a learning environment which inspires a love of learning and fosters a child’s enthusiasm to strive to achieve their full potential both educationally and holistically – developing a range of skills and qualities to help them be ambitious and optimistic about life.
+- Learning environment: The ways in which your nominee creates a learning environment which inspires a love of learning and fosters a child’s enthusiasm to strive to achieve their full potential both educationally and holistically – developing a range of skills and qualities to help them be ambitious and optimistic about life.

 - Teaching and learning: The skills and characteristics that make this teacher an exceptional classroom practitioner, who uses excellent pedagogy and inspires and motivates every child they teach so they make impressive progress and achieve well.